-US-Nigeria Investment Summit: SystemSpecs to showcase Nigerian ingenuity in Fintech — Nigeria Today
+US-Nigeria Investment Summit: SystemSpecs to showcase Nigerian Ingenuity in Fintech — Nigeria Today

 SystemSpecs’ participation in the event is highly significant, considering the increasing global focus in innovative technology in various sectors and more recently in the financial service sector.
 Nigeria has a lot of home-grown world-class products and initiatives to promote to the international community.

-The post US-Nigeria Investment Summit: SystemSpecs to showcase Nigerian ingenuity in Fintech appeared first on Vanguard News.
+The post US-Nigeria Investment Summit: SystemSpecs to showcase Nigerian Ingenuity in Fintech appeared first on BusinessDay : News you can trust.

 Do you have something awesome to share with the world?
 Click here to share